 That’s not even a question, but here you go.
 You can see I have eyes which are useful for reading and writing.
 I usually wear glasses, which is sure proof that I am a nerdy genius.
 I am as uncoordinated as a newborn giraffe without them, which is fun.

 Tell me, what happens if I don’t like the work?

 I care deeply about providing the best copy for your organisation and its needs, but I’m certainly no princess about my work.
 Two rounds of revisions are included in every quote so you can ask for whatever changes you want, and I’ll make them happen.

 If the brief changes considerably, I’ll requote to allow for the new brief.
 Rest assured you won’t be charged for anything I haven’t talked to you about first.

 How much do you charge?

-I find the best way to quote is by individual project based on its scale and complexity – rather than by an hourly rate.
-This way, you can plan your budget accordingly without any nasty surprises.
-Nobody likes them.
+I find the best way to quote is by individual project based on its size and complexity – rather than by an hourly rate.
+This way, you can plan your budget accordingly without any nasty surprises (nobody likes them).
 The amount I charge is based on my experience and skill, but also very competitive so you know you’re not getting ripped off.
 I only ever send invoices out that match the approved quote.